[skip navigation]

 Observed Wavelength, Ritz Wavelength, and Obs.-Ritz Wavelength

 The user may choose to display both Ritz and observed wavelengths.
 The Obs-Ritz value may also be displayed.
-By default, wavelengths are given for vacuum wavelengths below 2000 Å and above 20000 Å, with air wavelengths in between.
+By default, wavelengths are given for vacuum wavelengths below 200 nm and above 2000 nm, with standard-air wavelengths in between.
+Conversion between the air and vacuum wavelengths used in ASD is explained here.

 Go to top of page Significant Figures